Trauma Therapy in Denver, CO

 Trauma affects the brain, body, and nervous system in specific ways.
 If you're considering trauma therapy, finding a therapist specifically trained in trauma treatment is important because they'll understand how to work with you without retraumatizing you.

-There are many modalities for approaching trauma treatment, and I incorporate a range of evidence-based practices, but of utmost importance in the treatment of trauma is to find someone who makes you feel safe, seen, and heard.
-If you feel those things, it’s more likely a connection will follow, and that relationship will help provide the partnership, support, and courage that it takes to move through the healing process.
+There are many modalities for approaching trauma treatment, and I incorporate a range of evidence-based practices, but most importantly in the treatment of trauma is to find someone who makes you feel safe, seen, and heard.
+If you feel those things, it’s more likely a relationship will develop that will help provide the guidance and support needed to move through the healing process.

-The best way to get started is by scheduling an intro consultation to discuss the recommended treatment plan for your case.
+The best way to get started is by scheduling an intro consultation to discuss your case.

 How to Know If Trauma Therapy Can Help You